ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 would turn a deaf oar to the
 (ale of scandal, breathe the spirit of charity ।
 from our lips ; and from our heart let the &gt;
 rich gushing* of human kindness swell up
 as a fountain, the “ golden age&quot; would be
 ■ come a fiction, and the island of the blessed
-bloom in more than Hesperian beauty
+bloom in more than Hesperian beauty.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ct:batch_ct_algaesoup_ver02:data:sn84022465:0051717452A:1862052201:0665/pct:29.769959,67.127675,13.357819,3.435726/!600,600/0/default.jpg"/>
 </td>